tskit-dev/msprime/docs/api.rst

     and to also allow users directly state times and rates in units of generations.
 However, the ``mspms`` command line application is fully :program:`ms` compatible.
+    If recombination and gene conversion are combined the gene conversion rate in :program:`ms` is determined by the ratio :math:`f`, which corresponds to setting :math:`g = f r`.
+In ``msprime`` the gene conversion rate :math:`g` is set independently and does not depend on the recombination rate.
+However, ``mspms`` mimics the :program:`ms` behaviour.

 *******************
 Running simulations